ibm-cloud-docs/virtual-servers/add-provisioning-script.md

 1. From the **Devices** menu, select **Manage > Provisioning Scripts**.
 2. Click anywhere in the **Name** or **URL** column for the provisioning script to open the script for edits.
 3. Update the name or URL.
 When you update a URL, you must use a fully qualified domain name or the change is not saved.
-   {: note}
 4. Click anywhere on the screen to save the edit.

 ## Next steps